 In Germany, the total population fell by 0.02% from 1970 to 1977, while GDP increased by 22.3%.
 This snapshot alone might be taken as “proof” of a principle that economies grow faster when their populations shrink - but, faster than what?
 We need another snapshot in time for a comparison to be possible.
 From 1987 to 1997, population increased by 5.39% while GDP increased by 28.36%.
 This proves the prior claim to be false, as we can see that population increases can coincide with even greater economic growth than population decreases.
 This is the problem with relying on a sweeping statement to make a point: you only need one contradiction to prove it wrong.
 If a defence of the one-child policy in China rests on the premise that greater economic growth relies on lower population growth, then we have already disproven it.

 Perhaps the most striking example of economic growth in world history is Canada, Australia, and the USA – the Western offshoots of Britain - in the 19th and early 20th centuries.
 To a slightly lesser extent, Britain itself, too.
 At no other time in world history has such a rapid development in the lot of the average person occurred.
 In the space of 100 years, from 1820 to 1920, the GDP per capita of Britain had increased from $4,085.78 to $8,959.56 (original data equated to the value of the 2020 USD for ease of appraisal).
 In Canada, from $1780.88 to $7606.17; Australia, from $1,020.46 to $9,389.02; in the USA, from $2,681.17 to $10,937.44.
 In percentages, these increases are between 119% and 820%.
 These percentages over 100 years of development may not sound remarkable after looking at Chile’s advancement over a mere 40 years, but one must appreciate the historical context and the state of the rest of the world.
 These were the first emerging economies developing to advancement – there were no existing advanced economies for them to interact with.
 The average person was starting from virtually nothing at the beginning of the 19th century.
 For all of human history up until this point, for hundreds of thousands of years, humans had lived in poverty, misery, and tyranny: under the heel of a king, a queen, a tsar, an emperor, an empress, a mogul, an archon, or some other ruler.
 At this pivotal moment in history, when economic and political freedom was being won by the people of a few nations, when individuals were free to participate in mutually voluntary exchanges of capital, goods and services, the average person was able to grab hold of the lowest rung of a ladder which they could climb out of poverty.
+Not only was the idea of individual wealth for the average person a new one, but these countries that saw the greatest advancement were also new countries.
 Progression was rapid but could not reasonably be expected to be as rapid as a modern economic miracle which can harness modern technologies.
 This period of revolution in technology and human ingenuity occurred when the potential of free persons was unleashed.
 For some frame of reference, take China over the same period of approximately 100 years, where political and economic emancipation had not been achieved: the GDP per capita of China had decreased from $1182 in 1820, to $1044 in 1870 – a reduction of 11.7%, creeping up a little over the next 60 years to $1119 in 1930.
 Unfortunately, the extension of economic freedom at this time was limited mostly to the western offshoots of Britain, and to Britain and Europe to a slightly lesser extent, meaning the rest of the world lagged behind in their prosperity and alleviation of poverty.

 The phenomenal economic growth shown above happened alongside huge population growth: